WaterCoFire/Double-ATM-Simulator/README.md

 # Double-ATM-Simulator
 Simulation of two ATM operations implemented in Unity.
+For demonstrating data consistency.
 Part of a Computer Systems course assignment.
 ## Introduction

 Welcome!